opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

    1. No changes to the cardinality:
       1. rework fits2caom2 blueprint code
       1. rework the collection-based blueprints as necessary, depending on the mechanism the collection used to provide its blueprints.
-         1. for model changes, depending on the model change, this may require DE support, in the form of science expertise, provisioning of test data, review of CAOM instances.
+         1. for model changes, depending on the model change, this may require astronomer support, in the form of science expertise, provisioning of test data, review of CAOM instances.
-         1. for major metadata content fixes, depending on the fix, this may require DE support, in the form of science expertise, provisioning of test data, review of CAOM instances
+         1. for major metadata content fixes, depending on the fix, this may require astronomer support, in the form of science expertise, provisioning of test data, review of CAOM instances
          1. this can happen over time, collection by collection
       1. test the pipeline
          1. for model changes, manage the database transition for a non-breaking change as described below